 Return the blade guard and center cover to its original position.
 Then tighten the hex bolt clockwise to secure the center cover.
-Release the handle from the raised position by pulling the stopper pin.
 Lower the handle to make sure that the blade guard moves properly.
 Make sure shaft lock has released spindle before making cut.